TheochemUI/eOn/docs/source/user_guide/index.md

 ````{margin}
 ```{note}
-As of version 2.0 onwards, we recommend using dedicated workflow management tools (like [AiiDA](https://www.aiida.net/) or [Snakemake](https://snakemake.readthedocs.io/) or [Fireworks](https://materialsproject.github.io/fireworks)) instead of using `eON` to generate submission scripts.
+As of version 2.0 onwards, we recommend using dedicated workflow management tools (like [AiiDA](https://www.aiida.net/) or [Snakemake](https://snakemake.readthedocs.io/) or [Fireworks](https://materialsproject.github.io/fireworks)) instead of using `eOn` to generate submission scripts.
 ```
 ````